 The Economic Relief Initiative funding process is designed to allow organizations to take a moment to think from reactive to proactive.
 The ERI Committee is looking for applications that are inspired and transformational.
 We are hopeful to see applications that support organizations in our community to do business in a new way post pandemic.
 We expect to see, based on data, programming that is addressing the needs and barriers that families, possibly families that have never needed to request assistance before, to reach a sustainable and successful recovery from the Pandemic.
 We hope the applications include what the program needs to function now and then progression to a sustainable model.

-This effort is designed to address relief from and transition to a routine after COIVD-19.
-The United Way is driven by the mission to build stronger families by focusing support on Health, Education and Financial Stability to achieve measurable results by uniting community resources.
 The United Way is aware that COVID-19 has aggravated many of the root causes and circumstances of poverty and the United Way is also concerned about the impact on Asset Limited Income Constrained Employed (ALICE) families of Grant County.
 The United Way of Grant County is focused on addressing the root causes and the increased strain that COVID-19 has placed on Grant County families.

 The United Way of Grant County hopes to see creative and collaborative programing to address barriers that working families face in Grant County that have been exacerbated by the COVID-19 pandemic.
 The investment of Economic Relief Initiative Funding directly toward programming should create measurable change, at least enough to indicate continued work in that area.
 The United Way is interested in plans that address and begin to create long term support for families facing barriers to employment like childcare, transportation, mentorship, financial/budget training, skill development, shelter, access to nutrition, access to technology (for adults and children), quality of life experiences, coping and stress reduction techniques.